Considering a trip to Sonoma, California and wondering about the best things to do in Sonoma County?

 Sonoma County is a hugely popular summer destination.
 Even though daytime temperatures can get high, mornings and evenings are pleasant for sightseeing.
 The Russian River Recreation Area bustles with visitors in the summer, and the coast sees an influx of visitors as well, despite the coastal fog.

-Fall is harvest season, and late fall brings brilliant color to vineyards and trees in the region.
+Fall is harvest season, and late fall brings brilliant color to vineyards and trees in the regionL: Sonoma Valley is one of California’s top places to go for fall colors.
 It is a wonderful time to visit, if there are no wildfires in the area.

 Winter in Sonoma comes with better prices on accommodation and fewer visitors at popular sights.
 You will find it easier to get restaurant reservations, and wine tastings tend to be more leisurely and relaxed.
 In late winter, wild mustard puts on a show, carpeting vineyards with bright yellow flowers.